Model Preparation#

 3. Specify model files in GStreamer elements#

-The .xml model file path specified in mandatory property ‘model’ of GStreamer inference elements gvainference/gvadetect/gvaclassify.
-For example pipeline with object detection (gvadetect) and classification (gvaclassify)
+The .xml model file path must be specified by the mandatory ‘model’ property of GStreamer inference elements - gvainference/gvadetect/gvaclassify.
+For example, this is a pipeline with object detection (gvadetect) and classification (gvaclassify)

 gvadetect model=MODEL1_FILE_PATH.xml ! gvaclassify model=MODEL1_FILE_PATH.xml

-The .bin file expected to be located under same folder as .xml file, same filename but different extension .bin.
+The .bin file is expected to be located in the same folder as .xml file, and to have the same filename (with different extension).

-Pipeline example including gvadetect and gvaclassify with pre-processing/post-processing rules may look like
+An example pipeline including gvadetect and gvaclassify with pre-processing/post-processing rules may look like

 gvadetect model=MODEL1_FILE_PATH.xml model-proc=MODEL1_FILE_PATH.json ! gvaclassify model=MODEL2_FILE_PATH.xml model-proc=MODEL2_FILE_PATH.json